Last updated 20th May, 2025

 To provide accurate pricing information we have contacted local and national companies, plus have used various online quotation tools.
 The figures provided should give a good rough idea of the costs involved if you are looking to regrout your bathroom tiles.
 You should of course gather relevant quotes from local bathroom specialists and handymen so as to get the best price for your requirements.
 You can get up to 3 free quotes from local tradespeople by clicking the "Get a Quote" button.

-The average material cost to regrout your bathroom will depend on the price and quality of the grout, as well as the size of your bathroom (how many tiles need regrouting).
+The average material cost to regrout bathroom tiles will depend on the price and quality of the grout, as well as the size of your bathroom (how many tiles need regrouting).
 Typically you can pick up a 12.5kg bag for £15 to £20.

 The average bathroom specialist will usually charge around £150 per day.
-The total cost of regrouting a bathroom will mainly be from the labour with very little material costs.
+The total cost of regrouting bathroom tiles will mainly be from the labour with very little material costs.
 Depending on the size of the area to be regrouted, you can expect it to take anywhere from 1-2 days to fully regrout your bathroom.

 Below are some estimated costs to clean and replace the grouting of your bathroom tiles: